 The dentists we spoke with were aware of and were using the Department of Health publication -'Delivering Better Oral Health; a toolkit for prevention' which is an evidence based toolkit used by dental teams for the prevention of dental disease in a primary and secondary care setting.

 The dental team provided advice to patients about the prevention of decay and gum disease including advice on tooth brushing technique and oral hygiene products.
 Information leaflets on oral health were available.
-There were a variety of different information leaflets available in the reception areas.

 Staffing